Long-term, age-associated activity quantification in the DE50-MD dog model of Duchenne muscular dystrophy

 Abstract

-Animal models with a clinically relevant phenotype remain important for robust evaluation of novel therapeutics for the fatal, X-linked genetic disorder, Duchenne Muscular Dystrophy (DMD).
+Animal models with a clinically relevant phenotype remain important for robust evaluation of novel therapeutics for the fatal X-linked genetic disorder Duchenne muscular dystrophy (DMD).
 Demonstration of functional improvement is crucial for both patients and regulatory authorities.
-DMD is associated with a decline in musculoskeletal function with progressive paresis, muscle atrophy and fibrosis: phenotypic features that are also seen in the DE50-MD canine model of DMD.
-Here we investigate non-invasive methods to quantify changes in activity and behaviour in DE50-MD dogs, using collar-based, tri-axial accelerometers.
-We measured activity in affected DE50-MD male dogs (3-8 per age point) and littermate wild-type (WT) male controls (3-13 per age point) at monthly intervals from 3 to 18 months of age using Axivity-AX3 accelerometers attached ventrally on each dog’s collar.
-Data were recorded for 48 hours while dogs remained in their kennels with outside runs following their normal routine.
-Acceleration vector magnitudes were used to derive various activity indicators over a 24-hour period.
+Here, we investigate non-invasive methods to quantify activity changes in DE50-MD dogs.
+Using collar-based Axivity-AX3 tri-axial accelerometers, we measured activity in affected DE50-MD male dogs (3-8 per age point) and littermate wild-type (WT) male controls (3-13 per age point) at monthly intervals from 3 to 18 months of age.
+Acceleration vector magnitudes were used to derive a series of activity measures over 24 h.
 Mixed model analyses were used to examine differences between affected and WT groups at different ages.
-DE50-MD dogs’ activity indicators were significantly higher for % time spent at rest (p<0.001) and significantly lower for all other activity indicators (all p<0.05), when compared to age-matched WT dogs.
-Sample size calculations reveal that these non-invasive and objective biomarkers offer significant promise for preclinical testing of therapeutics in this model of DMD.
-Our approach reveals opportunities for cross-model standardisation of activity monitoring methods, applicable to both research and companion animal settings.
+Activity indicators for DE50-MD dogs were significantly higher for percent time spent at rest (P<0.001) and significantly lower for all other activity indicators (all P<0.05), when compared to age-matched WT dogs.
+Relatively few animals would be required to detect treatment effects with adequate power using these unbiassed, selected and composite activity measures.
+Our approach reveals opportunities for cross-model standardisation of activity monitoring.

 Article activity feed